code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## Revenue
 ### Fines
-* Discourage ICE-ing and squatters…
+* Enforcing fines will discourage ICE-ing and squatters…

 ---